Pine Rivers Heritage Museum school history excursions

 Through the wringer will have students reeling with the truths of the hardships once faced in days past.
 Up to their elbows in water, students will learn just how tough the weekly laundry was for so many.
 From mangles to dolly pegs, washboards to coppers, the ease of modern-day life will be highlighted throughout this soap-suds-soaked peek into the past.

 When you need something delivered in your neighbourhood, who are you going to call?
 Cartwright Wagons & Carriages!
-Students will be put through their paces by the Cartwright family as they vie for the coveted position of apprentice wagon builder.
-Students will work in teams to construct a real wooden cart and then it’s a race to get them to market full of the week’s produce.
-Students will have fun dressing up, herding ‘goats’ and gain a deep understanding of colonial transportation.
+Students will work in teams and use a real wooden goat cart as they race to get the week’s produce to the market.
+Students will have fun dressing up, herding ‘goats’, and gain a deep understanding of colonial transportation.
 It’s sure to be bleating good time for all!